RCaller: Is Tree Height and Tree Width Correlated?

 Introduction

 The RCaller allows users to run R scripts in FME.
-In this demo, we would like to determine whether or not there is a correlation between the height of trees and the diameter of trees.
+In this demo, we aim to determine whether there is a correlation between the height of trees and their diameter.

 Source Data